munnafaisal/Demystified-Designator-DD-/Readme.md

 ## 🚀 This repository is a Multi-agent orchestration framework using [bigtree](https://bigtree.readthedocs.io/stable/gettingstarted/demo/tree/).

-#### 📚 Here is a very simplified example which implements a hierarchical AI agent structure using bigtree for managing agentnodes.
+#### 📚 Here is a VERY SIMPLIFIED example which implements a hierarchical AI agent structure using bigtree for managing agentnodes.
 It utilizes Google's Generative AI (genai) models to power the conversational agents.The core functionality revolves around a "manager agent" that triages user requests and hands them over to specialized "service agents" (e.g., booking, rescheduling)

 #  <div style="text-align: center;"> <img src="docs/Agent_DD_Eark.png" alt="Description of your image" width="800" height="700"> </div>

 ## ⚡️ Quickstart